3 Fragrant Herbs for Stress Relief | Therapeutic Gardening

 Chamomile flowers in a window garden used for calming herbal tea and sensory gardening

-Best for: Partial sun, beginner gardeners, calming tea rituals.
+Best for: Partial to full sun, beginner growers, calming tea rituals, and soft-textured sensory gardens.

 3. Lemon Balm